nsrau/azure-docs.it-it/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Rete Kubernetes su Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Rete Kubernetes in Azure Stack Edge Pro

-Calice, Metallb e DNS core sono tutti componenti installati per la rete in Azure Stack Edge.
+Calice, Metallb e DNS core sono tutti componenti installati per la rete in Azure Stack Edge Pro.

 - **Calice** assegna un indirizzo IP da un intervallo IP privato a ogni pod e configura la rete per questi Pod, in modo che il pod in un nodo possa comunicare con il pod in un altro nodo.
 - **Metallb** viene eseguito in un pod nel cluster e assegna un indirizzo IP ai servizi di tipo Load Balancer.
 Gli indirizzi IP del servizio di bilanciamento del carico vengono scelti dall'intervallo di indirizzi IP del servizio fornito tramite l'interfaccia utente locale.